caina89/CBBQuantGen/Lecture6Exercise/README.md

 * PCA of 1KGP European unrelated individuals performed using LD-pruned genotypes `allchr.EUR.biallelicsnps_unrelated_pruned`, in the file `allchr.EUR.biallelicsnps_unrelated_pruned_pca.eigenvec`.
 This will be used as fixed effect covariates.

 ## Software
-We will continue to use `plink` and `gcta64` as in previous exercises
+We will continue to use `plink` as in previous exercises

 ## Step 1: Define causal SNPs and simulate phenotypes
 We will create three SNP effect files.
 For the phenotype with 1 major SNP effect, we pick a SNP with a decent MAF so the variance is high.
 As before, we assume all causal SNPs are not in LD with each other, as such we use the `allchr.EUR.biallelicsnps_unrelated_pruned` genotype file for selecting causal SNPs.